decent-bet/platform-frontend/docs/slots-alpha/setup-instructions.md

 ## Decent.bet Slots Alpha Setup Instructions

 The decent.bet slots alpha runs on the Rinkeby test network.
-For now, we recommend that you setup your own local geth node to use the platform by following the instructions below
+For now since the frontend requires nodes with account management enabled, we recommend that you setup your own local geth node to use the platform by following the instructions below.

 ### Setting up a local Rinkeby node